Quantification of uncertainty from high-dimensional scattered data via polynomial approximation: Quantifying uncertainty of scattered data

-We now discuss the general methodology for approximating a random variable $u\left(\bxi\right)$ from a finite set of its realizations.
-An {\apriori} choice of a representation format was first made based on knowledge one may have on the expected form of the QoI, section \ref{Good_basis}.
-This finite-dimensional space may still be large w.r.t. the amount of available information and was adjusted based on the data through the subset selection procedure, the {\aposteriori} step, section \ref{subset_selection_sec}.
-This has selected a set of groups, or interaction modes, $\left\{f_\bgamma\right\}_{\bgamma \in \basissetfpost}$ deemed to contribute most to the HDMR representation of the QoI.
-The actual approximation of $u$ will rely on these selected groups but does not bear restriction on the linearity w.r.t. the coefficients so that different suitable formats, possibly nonlinear, can then be considered, possibly leading to fewer number of coefficients than at the {\aposteriori} step. to further reduce the number of coefficients to estimate.
+We now discuss the general methodology for approximating a random variable $u\left(\bxi\right)$, from a finite set of its realizations.
+An {\apriori} choice of representation format was first made, section \ref{Aprioribasis}, and was adjusted based on the data through the subset selection procedure, the {\aposteriori} step, section \ref{subset_selection_sec}.
+This has selected a set of groups, or interaction modes, $\left\{f_\bgamma\right\}_{\bgamma \in \basissetfpost}$ deemed to most contribute to the HDMR representation of the QoI $u$.
+The actual approximation of $u$ will rely on these selected groups but does not bear restriction on the linearity w.r.t. the coefficients so that different suitable formats, possibly nonlinear, can then be considered.